What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Media:

 • TV: In any accommodation from basic mid-range up.
-Excellent selection of cable channels, live sport, news and a wonderful channel that runs karaoke songs and words 24hr a day.
+Excellent selection of cable channels, live sport, news and a wonderful channel that runs karaoke songs and words 24hrs a day.

 • Food: For seafood eaters this may well be heaven.
 Food is on the whole excellent and cheap.
 Meat is surprisingly popular for an island nation.
-A huge range of different Asian cuisines are on offer; Korean and Japanese food is particularly good.
+A huge range of different Asian cuisines are on offer in major cities; Korean and Japanese food is particularly good.
 In major cities, in any one of the country's many enormous shopping malls, there is a quite unbelievable range of cheap fast-food, from western international brands and local copies to Thai, Japanese and Korean gigs.
 Many, particularly the Asian versions are excellent.

 • Vegetarians: Fine, especially if you are pescetarian.